ucsb-gradescope-tools/jest-autograder/README.md

 # Maven Gradescope Autograder

-This is a reimplementation of the UCSB maven autograder using a [more modern Java grading tool](https://github.com/tkutcher/jgrade)
+This is a reimplementation of the UCSB maven autograder using a [more modern Java grading tool - JGrade](https://github.com/tkutcher/jgrade)

 Main idea: Student code is tested by copying their `src/main` directory to an existing maven project (located at `staging/`) with instructor unit tests and running `mvn test` to grade the student's code.

 ## File structure:
 - `staging_main/` - The maven project used to run tests.
 Student code will be copied into `src/main` and the instructor will configure the `pom.xml` and `src/test` classes
 - `staging_test/` - The maven project used to test the student's tests.
-Student's entire `src` directory will be copied to `staging_test/` (but the instructor will configure the pom.xml).
+Student's entire `src` directory will be copied to `staging_test/` and the instructor will provide the `pom.xml`.
 Student's code will be tested with mutations.
 - `localautograder/` - `run_autograder` automatically looks here instead of `/autograder/` when the script is run on a dev machine.
 No configuration is necessary for this to work.
     - `localautograder/submission` = `/autograder/submission`
     - `localautograder/results` = `/autograder/results`
-- `tools/` - Contains some useful tools
+- `tools/` - Contains some useful tools.
+Read more at [tools/README.md](tools/README.md)
     - `json_generator.py` - Used as a helper to write Gradescope json files from the `run_autograder` script
     - `parse_mutations_csv.py` - Used to parse the results of mutation testing and write results to Gradescope json
     - `make_autograder` - Zips only the essential autograder files, leaving out any sample solutions or other files